 Culture lovers should know that Palau is also surrounded by interesting archeological sites that you can visit if you wish to get acquainted with Sardinian history and culture.
 Do not miss the Giants’ Grave in Coddu Vecchiu, and the iconic nuraghe, a Sardinian historic symbol.

 Lastly, don’t forget you are in Italy, where you will find some of the amazing culinary delights.
-To have the best experience, stay away from the more touristic places and ask for “taverne” and “trattorie” where you will find the most genuine and authentic food and local dishes, including the delicious Sardinian wine, local cuts and cheeses.
+To have the best experience, stay away from the more tourist places and ask for “taverne” and “trattorie” where you will find the most genuine and authentic food and local dishes, including delicious Sardinian wine, local cuts, and cheeses.

 By Christina from Travel2next.com